abxxbo/genome/README.md

 # genome
-An esoteric programming language with 4 keywords.
+An esoteric programming language.

 # How to Compile
 Run `make` (since genome is written in C).
+The bootsector interpreter is written in assembly, and can still be compiled with `make`.

 # Keywords and what they do